Hasan4825/RankingT/README.md

   <img src="Results/out-of-plane_rotation_overlap_OPE_AUC_OTB100.png" width="200"/>
   <img src="Results/scale_variations_overlap_OPE_AUC_OTB100.png" width="200"/>
 </p>

+#### Acknowledgements
+This is a modified version of the python framework pytracking based on PyTorch.
+We would like to thank the authors Martin Danelljan and Goutam Bhat for providing such a great framework.

 ## Citation
 If you're using this code in a publication, please cite our paper.